Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Vapi has some more advanced features we haven’t covered yet.
 Let’s take a look.

-The Blocks feature in Vapi is an advanced visual workflow builder that offers powerful customization and automation capabilities for your voice assistants.
-With Blocks, you can design and connect a series of steps, combining conversational steps and external tools to create a seamless customer experience.
+The Workflows feature (previously called Blocks) in Vapi is an advanced visual workflow builder that offers powerful customization and automation capabilities for your voice assistants.
+With Workflows, you can design and connect a series of steps, combining conversational steps and external tools to create a seamless customer experience.
 This can be used for multi-step conversations, forwarding, error handling, visual logic, and programmatic interactions with your server and database.

 For our Chinese restaurant, a potential workflow might look like this: